a-ishak-sec/SOC-In-A-Box-Lab/README.md

 ---

 ## Phase 2: SIEM Configuration & Telemetry Routing
-Established the central logging infrastructure and configured the victim machine to forward event data.
+Established the SIEM for centralized logging and configured the victim machine to forward event data.

 ### 1. Splunk Enterprise Deployment
 1. Downloaded Splunk to the Ubuntu server via `wget` and installed using `sudo dpkg -i`.
-2. Successfully started the `splunkd` service and accessed the web GUI via `http://192.168.20.128:8000`.
+2. Successfully started the `splunkd` service and accessed the web GUI on the Windows 10 VM via `http://192.168.20.128:8000`.
 3. Configured Splunk to actively listen for incoming data on Port 9997.

 ![Splunk Running Confirmed](images/Splunk%20running%20confirmed.png)